NotShin/OSRSBot/README.md

 !startgiveaway - Starts the giveaway and begins tracking user activity in all channels.

-!endgiveaway - Ends the giveaway and chooses a winner from the active list of users.
+!endgiveaway - Ends the giveaway and chooses a winner from the generated list of active users.